circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 ### Create an EKS Cluster

-Once you meet the requirements for using the CircleCI `aws-eks` orb, you can create, test and teardown an EKS cluster using the code sample shown below.
+Using the CircleCI `aws-eks` orb, you can create, test and teardown an EKS cluster using the code sample shown below.

 ```yaml
 version: 2.1